marcel-maurer/Scikit_ML/README.md

 # 🤖 AI-Assisted Development

-AI tools are part of my modern development workflow.
+AI tools are part of my current development workflow.

-I use AI assistance for tasks such as:
+I use AI primarily as a learning and development assistant, for example to:

-* understanding unfamiliar concepts
+* understand unfamiliar concepts
-* investigating errors
+* investigate errors
-* exploring alternative implementations
-* refactoring
+* explore possible solutions
-* generating ideas
-* improving existing code
+* refactor existing code

-However, I treat generated code as a starting point rather than a finished solution.

-I test, debug, understand, and adapt the resulting implementation to my own requirements.

-In particular, the projects outside of `OwnVersion.ipynb` include code that was refined with AI assistance.
-I use these projects to demonstrate my ability to work with, understand, debug, and modify existing code.

-`OwnVersion.ipynb` provides a more direct example of my own implementation.
+* compare different approaches
+* get explanations of programming concepts

+Some of the Python implementations in this repository were improved with AI assistance.

+However, I am responsible for testing and adapting the resulting code.
+I debug the implementations myself and modify them according to the requirements of the project.

+I consider this an important part of modern software development: knowing how to use AI effectively while still understanding and being able to work with the resulting code.

 ---

-# 📚 Learning Process
+# 📚 My Learning Approach

-This repository is not intended to represent a finished commercial Machine Learning framework.
+This repository is intentionally not presented as a finished commercial Machine Learning framework.

-Instead, it documents my learning and development process.
+It documents my development as a programmer.

-As a result, the repository contains different development stages, experiments, older implementations, and projects created while learning new concepts.

-I consider this an important part of the portfolio because it shows how I approach learning:

-> **I want to understand why a solution works, not just how to make it work.**
+Some projects are experiments, some are based on courses, and others have been developed further into my own implementations.

+I believe that programming is best learned by actually building things, encountering problems, debugging them, and improving the implementation afterwards.

+One of my main goals is therefore not simply to get a model working, but to understand **why it works, why it fails, and how I can change it**.

 ---

-# 🚀 Future Development
+# 🚀 Future Goals

-I plan to continue improving the projects and developing my Machine Learning codebase into a more modular and reusable structure.
+I plan to continue expanding this repository as I improve my programming and Machine Learning skills.

-Possible future improvements include:

-* improved code reusability
+Future projects will focus increasingly on:

+* larger and more complex datasets
-* cleaner project architecture
+* cleaner software architecture
+* reusable Machine Learning components
-* automated model comparison
+* automated model evaluation
-* improved documentation
-* reproducible experiments
-* additional own implementations
-* more advanced Machine Learning projects
+* more advanced Machine Learning techniques
+* Deep Learning
+* building complete end-to-end applications

 ---

-## 📌 Note
+## 📌 Purpose of This Repository

-This repository is primarily a personal learning and portfolio project.

-The different projects represent different stages of my development and are intended to provide an insight into my practical experience with Python and Machine Learning.
+This repository is part of my programming portfolio and demonstrates my practical experience and ongoing development in **Python and Machine Learning**.

+It is not intended to show that I already know everything.

+Instead, it shows **what I have built, what I have learned, how I solve problems, and how I continue improving my skills.**